 A properly recorded lis pendens will typically prevent a sale, prevent a commercial loan, prevent a refinance and be a cloud on title.

 At Schorr Law, our real estate attorneys have extensive experience with lis pendens, expunging lis pendens and the use of lis pendens on all sorts of claims.
 Please do not hesitate to contact us should you have a real estate matter involving a lis pendens or where you think a lis pendens can effectively be used to preserve your claim.
-Call Schorr Law at (310) 954-1877, or email us at email@example.com to inquire about a free 30-minute consultation.
+Call Schorr Law at (310) 954-1877, or email us at email@example.com to see if you qualify for a free 30-minute consultation.